Los Panchos: 1944–1952: Formation and early years

+1958–1968: The Albino era and collaboration with Eydie Gormé

+In 1958, Rodríguez was replaced by Johnny Albino.
 In 1964, CBS proposed to the members of the trio, then made up of the two founding members and Johnny Albino, to accompany a female voice for the first time, the American vocalist of Judeo-Spanish descent Eydie Gormé, who had several years of recording experience in the United States and who was just beginning to record in Spanish.
-The collaboration between Gormé and Los Panchos resulted in a series of bestselling albums in the 1960s such as Great Love Songs In Spanish (titled Amor, in Spanish).
+The collaboration between Gormé and Los Panchos resulted in a series of bestselling albums in the 1960s, such as Great Love Songs In Spanish (titled Amor, in Spanish).
 The Albino era was one of the most prosperous ones for Los Panchos, and classic albums from that time are still very popular among Los Panchos fans.
 His departure in 1968 was a tumultuous one, as he did not leave on good terms with the group's management.

+1971–1993: Transition and the Final Founders

 In 1971, Ovidio Hernández joined the band as lead vocalist, a part he would fulfill until his untimely passing from complications of meningitis in 1976.
 Following him, Rafael Basurto Lara joined as lead singer.

 Alfredo Gil played with Los Panchos until his retirement in 1981; he died in 1999.
 Chucho Navarro played with the group until his death in 1993.

+1994–present: Legacy and Chucho Navarro Jr.

 Currently the trio using the Los Panchos name is the Trio Los Panchos de Chucho Navarro Fundador ("Trio Los Panchos of Founder Chucho Navarro") under the direction of Chucho Navarro Jr., the son of original Los Panchos member Chucho Navarro.